KNIGHTTH0R/social-media-dashboard-xmas-2014/README.md

 social-media-dashboard-xmas-2014
 ================================

+This was a small fun Christmas project for members of the Competa JavaScript & Front-end BootCamp.

+We used AngularJS, Grunt, SASS and Scrum.

 ## Config file
 The REST API relies on a config file that is not present in the GitHub repo because it contains API keys for social media platforms.
 Copy `api/config.template.php` to `api/config.php` and enter the API keys for your accounts.